MxShift/shift-checker/README.md

 1. The status of your Shift Project Delegate

 2. If your node is forked or not
-    * When forked, it will stop Shift then restore to the previous snapshot and start Shift again
+    * When forked, it will stop Shift then restore to the previous snapshot and start shift-lisk node again

 3. Nodes consensus and switch forging to your backup node
     * When both nodes have a bad consensus, it will restart Shift and notify you by sending a Telegram message